Assignment X - Game Project

 Task

 For this assignment, you will design and implement a game in Java.
-This project is to be done in teams of 2 people each.
-You may choose your own partner.
-Each partner should keep a log of their own contributions to the project.
+This project may be done in groups of 2 people each, or it may be done solo (if you don't want to work with another person).
 The final deliverables will be due at the end of the term.
+If working with a partner, a bit more will be expected overall, since it would be a 2-person effort.

 Details